jasp-stats/jasp-desktop/Resources/Help/preferences/prefsadvanced.md

 ### Remember Enabled Modules
 If you've enabled this option then JASP will remember which modules are activated and make sure they remain that way even when you close JASP.
 So supposing `Summary Statistics` was enabled and JASP closes then after reopening JASP it will be enabled immediately.

+### Safe Graphics
+If this is enabled JASP will run in software rendering mode, which means your interface is slower but weird glitches or other problems might disappear.
+You will need to restart JASP for this option to take effect though!

 ## Modules options